 5. What is the Consensus Methodology?

-In an effort to end the all the confusion and to address the inconsistency in the system, a group of two dozen elite colleges got together in the mid 90s.
+In an effort to end all the confusion and to address the inconsistency in the system, a group of two dozen elite colleges got together in the mid-90s.
 Their goal was to create another methodology that would be consistent from college to college.
 They appropriately called it the Consensus Methodology.

 This effort, unfortunately, has also unraveled as different schools have also each gone their own way in how they assess different asset classes.